 How can destination development contribute to sustainability?
-This is what you will learn in this programme.
-Master Programme in Sustainable Destination development is an international Master's programme in which you will be working together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
+This is what you will explore in the Master Programme in Sustainable Destination Development.
+During your studies you will work together with researchers and lecturers in a wide range of subjects with the objective of a career in sustainable destination development.
 The programme is held at Uppsala University Campus Gotland, in the World Heritage city of Visby, one of the most appreciated tourist destinations in the Nordic countries.

 In close collaboration with the tourist industry, regional authorities and the community, you will be requested to perform theoretical, strategic and practical work, including all the challenges visitor-intensive regions across the world will be facing in the future.
 The aim of the programme is to familiarise yourself with issues relating to sustainable regional and destination development from many different perspectives for use in your future occupation, encompassing supervision, community planning, education, research, communication, management of natural resources or decision-making.